u-boot/u-boot/doc/driver-model/design.rst

 details.

-If you don't want to have the platdata automatically allocated then you can leave out platdata_auto_alloc_size.
+If you don't want to have the platdata automatically allocated then you can leave out platdata_auto.
 In this case you can use malloc in your ofdata_to_platdata (or probe) method to allocate the required memory, and you should free it in the remove method.